Home/Fruits/Freeze-Dried Orange

 Instructions

 1. 1.
-In a pitcher, combine water and freeze-dried orange slices.
+In a pitcher, combine water and freeze-dried orange segments.

 2. 2.
-Add fresh mint leaves if desired for extra flavor.
+Add fresh mint leaves for an extra flavor boost if desired.

 3. 3.
 Let it infuse in the refrigerator for at least 2 hours before serving.